 3D Design Facilities

-Students from a number of our undergraduate and postgraduate courses: BA (Hons) Furniture Design, BDes (Hons) Interior Design, BDes (Hons) Product Design and MA Design and Applied Arts (Interior Design) have access to exceptional 3D Design facilities.
+Students from our undergraduate and postgraduate courses have access to exceptional 3D Design facilities.
 In total, there are six fully equipped specialist workshops offering an extensive range of materials and processes – all supported by a full team of technical support staff.

 Virtual tour of the 3D Design Facilities